Stevinson/tech-book/book/ml/tensorflow.md

 This is so efficient because instead of returning to Python all the time, it creates all the operations in the form of graphs and executes them once with the highly optimised backend.

+* A `Graph` contains a set of `Operation` objects, which represent the units of comuptation and `Tensor` objects which represent the units of data betweeen operations.
 ---

 * variable method